You’re wondering what’s the best way to get from Almaty to Tashkent? Then you came to the right place!

-Once you land in Tashkent, a taxi from the airport to the city center should cost around 25 000 Uzbek Som which is the equivalent of about 3 USD.
-You shouldn’t pay more than this.
+Once you land in Tashkent, you can take taxi from the airport to the city center.
+Most taxi drivers will claim it’s 50 000 Uzbek Som but you shouldn’t pay more than 25 000 Uzbek Som, which is the equivalent of about 3 USD.

 4. Driving from Almaty to Tashkent with your own car

 If you have your own car, driving from Almaty to Tashkent is definitely an exciting journey.
 One of the things to consider when driving in Kazakhstan is that gas stations tend to be very far apart from each other (see Is it safe to drive in Kazakhstan?).

 The road between Almaty and Tashkent is now completely paved so you won’t have to deal with the old gravel roads we used when we crossed the country by car.

 One important driving rule to follow in Kazakhstan is that your car lights need to be switched on at all times.

 The trip between the two cities will take about 10 hours.
 The distance between Almaty and Tashkent is roughly 800 km and you can reach the Uzbek capital by following highway A2 towards the west.